Amit Shah (mayor): Career

 In March 2008, Mayor Shah led a delegation of Ahmedabad leaders to Atlanta, Georgia, to formally apply for his city to be a sister city with the Georgia capital.
-Shah along with commissioner of Ahmedabad I P Gautam participated Dubai international transport award function and Ahmedabad municipal corporation won award for administration of BRTS under Shah's leadership.
+Shah along with commissioner of Ahmedabad I P Gautam participated in Dubai international transport award function and Ahmedabad municipal corporation won award for administration of BRTS under Shah's leadership.
 He was succeeded as mayor in April by Kanaji Thakor.